Details of Latest Strikes Against ISIS

-U.S. and coalition military forces have continued to attack the Islamic State of Iraq and Syria, conducting 39 strikes consisting of 67 engagements Nov.
-12 through yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported.
+U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria, conducting 16 strikes consisting of 29 engagements Nov.
+17-19, Combined Joint Task Force Operation Inherent Resolve officials reported today.

-Officials reported details of the most recent strikes, noting that assessments of results are based on initial reports.
+Officials reported details of the strikes, noting that assessments of results are based on initial reports.

+There were no reported strikes conducted on Nov.
+19 in Iraq or Syria.

 Strikes in Syria

 On Nov.
-10 in Syria, coalition military forces conducted eight strikes consisting of nine engagements against ISIS targets:
+18 in Syria, coalition military forces conducted three strikes consisting of three engagements against ISIS targets:

+- Near Abu Kamal, two strikes engaged two ISIS tactical units and destroyed three ISIS vehicles.

-- Near Dayr Az Zawr, seven strikes engaged six ISIS tactical units and damaged a heavy machine gun.
+- Near Dayr Az Zawr, a strike engaged an ISIS tactical unit.

 On Nov.
-11 in Syria, coalition military forces conducted five strikes consisting of five engagements against ISIS targets:
+17 in Syria, coalition military forces conducted four strikes consisting of five engagements against ISIS targets:

-- Near Shadaddi, a strike engaged an ISIS tactical unit and destroyed an ISIS vehicle and a fighting position.

-- Near Dayr Az Zawr, four strikes engaged four ISIS tactical units.

-Yesterday in Syria, coalition military forces conducted 10 strikes consisting of 18 engagements against ISIS targets:

-- Near Abu Kamal, two strikes engaged an ISIS tactical unit and destroyed an ISIS tactical vehicle.
+- Near Abu Kamal, three strikes engaged two ISIS tactical units and destroyed a vehicle-borne improvised explosive device, a tactical vehicle and an ISIS construction vehicle.

 Strikes in Iraq

 On Nov.
-10 in Iraq, coalition military forces conducted seven strikes consisting of 21 engagements against ISIS targets:
+18 in Iraq, coalition military forces conducted five strikes consisting of 17 engagements against ISIS targets:

-- Near Qaim, two strikes engaged an ISIS tactical unit and destroyed an ISIS-held building and a missile.
+- Near Rawah, two strikes facilitated effective harassing fire on ISIS targets.

-- Near Ramadi, two strikes destroyed four ISIS tunnels, a weapons cache, an ISIS truck, an ISIS sedan and an ISIS fuel truck.

-- Near Tuz, a strike engaged an ISIS tactical unit and destroyed an ISIS tunnel, two weapons caches, an ISIS truck and a tunnel entrance.
+- Near Qayyarah, one strike engaged an ISIS tactical unit and destroyed 14 ISIS-held buildings and an ISIS vehicle.

 On Nov.
-11 in Iraq, coalition military forces conducted eight strikes consisting of 13 engagements against ISIS targets:
+17 in Iraq, coalition military forces conducted four strikes consisting of four engagements against ISIS targets:

+- Near Beiji, a strike destroyed an ISIS-held building and a fighting position.

-- Near Qaim, three strikes engaged two ISIS tactical units and destroyed an ISIS-held building, an improvised-explosive-device storage facility and five ISIS supply routes.
+- Near Qayyarah, two strikes engaged two ISIS tactical units and destroyed an ISIS weapons cache.

 Previous Strikes

-Officials also provided details today on nine strikes consisting of 20 engagements in Syria and Iraq for which the information was not available in time for the most recent previous report:
+Officials also provided details today on 17 earlier strikes and 17 engagements against ISIS in Syria and Iraq for which the information was not previously available:

+- On July 30, near Raqqa, Syria, three strikes damaged three ISIS fighting positions.

+- On July 31, near Raqqa, Syria, three strikes damaged three ISIS fighting positions.

 - On Nov.
-5 near Abu Kamal, a strike destroyed two ISIS supply routes.
+16, near Al Qaim, Iraq, three strikes facilitated effective harassing fire on ISIS targets.

 - On Nov.
-5 near Qaim, a strike destroyed four ISIS supply routes.

-- On Nov.
-7 near Abu Kamal, a strike destroyed eight ISIS supply routes.

-- On Nov.
-7 near Qaim, three strikes destroyed four ISIS supply routes.

-- On Nov.
-8 near Abu Kamal, a strike facilitated effective counter fire on ISIS targets.
+16, near Rawah, Iraq, seven strikes destroyed five ISIS supply routes and facilitated effective harassing fire on ISIS targets.

-- On Nov.
-9 near Qaim, two strikes engaged an ISIS tactical unit and destroyed an ISIS-held building.
+- On July 17, near Qara Tapa, Iraq, a strike engaged an ISIS tactical unit and destroyed two weapons caches and an ISIS tunnel.

 Part of Operation Inherent Resolve